Why CROHMIQ™ Type D Anti-Static Bulk Bags Offer the Best Static Protection

 Although Type B bulk bags can prevent propagating brush discharges, they are NOT considered anti-static bulk bags because they do not dispel an electrostatic charge.

 Bag made of woven conductive fabric or from a non-conductive fabric with interconnected conductive threads or filaments.
 Type C bags are designed to control electrostatic charges by grounding.
-Type C bags are safe for transporting FLAMMABLE products.
+They are safe for transporting FLAMMABLE products.
 Flammable materials or gases MAY be present outside of the bag.
-However, Type C FIBCs MUST BE GROUNDED during filling and discharge.
+However, Type C FIBC bags MUST BE GROUNDED during filling and discharge.

 The pattern of the conductive threads or filaments is either: